dfinity/portal/docs/developer-docs/setup/pulling-canister-dependencies.md

 In this workflow, a **service provider** configures a canister to be `pullable`, then deploys the canister to the IC mainnet.
 A service provider can be DFINITY or it can be a community developer creating a public, third-party canister.

-Then, a **service consumer** can pull the canister as a dependency from the canister directly from the mainnet and can deploy the dependencies on a local replica.
+Then, a **service consumer** can pull the canister as a dependency directly from the mainnet and then deploy the dependency on a local replica.

 In this guide, we'll further describe this workflow and how to use it.